-The most common reasons for a house to have no hot water are issues with the boiler or water heater.
-If you live in an apartment, and you have cold water, but no hot water, the issue could also be caused by maintenance in the building.
+The most common reasons for a house or apartment to have no hot water are issues with the boiler or water heater.
+If you live in an apartment and you have cold water but no hot water, the issue could also be caused by maintenance in the building.

 - Look For a Water Leak